yipeng/HashCollisions/README.md

 # HashCounting

 Here's a piece of code I wrote to understand uuid hash collision probablities in Java.

-Hashed UUIDs are a lot less unique than UUIDs.
-Think 2^32 vs 2^122.
+Because hashcode is an int, uuid to hashcode loses its uniqueness as 2^128 bins becomes 2^32 bins